-Welcome to the Psychological Services Center at the University at Buffalo.
+Welcome to the Psychological Services Center (PSC) at the University at Buffalo.

 Director: Sarah Taber-Thomas, PhD

-Below are some resources regarding stress management and self-care that may be useful:
+Resources: Below are some resources regarding stress management and self-care that may be useful.

 The Psychological Services Center (PSC) is a training and research clinic for the Clinical Psychology program in the Department of Psychology at the University at Buffalo.
 The Clinical Psychology program is accredited by the American Psychological Association, and is dedicated to providing exceptional training to our clinical psychology doctoral students.
 Doctoral students are supervised by faculty members in the department and practicing psychologists in the community.